hibbitts-design/grav-skeleton-course-hub/pages/headerimage/default.md

 published: false
 routable: false
 ---
-File to be used for the header image above the menubar.
+File to be used for the header image above the site menu.